fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 modified_time: '2025-02-25T00:00:00.000Z'
 ---

 I'm already using LLMs in my docs writing process in an ad-hoc way, and I strongly suspect that LLMs will be a core, structured part of my docs writing tools in the near future.
 Doc platforms like [theneo](https://www.theneo.io/) already advertise AI-generated API docs.
-(Note to self: I've got to test out theneo soon!)
+(Note to self: I've got to test out Theneo soon!)

 To test the waters with my client [Sensible](https://www.sensible.so/), I've lately been prompting LLMs to: